Emese Kroon

 • The role of cannabis attitudes – in the US and NL – in the association between cannabis use and brain activity

-• The role of attentional bias and craving in cannabis use, and whether cognitive control affects these assocations
+• The role of attentional bias and craving in cannabis use, and whether cognitive control affects these associations

 • The moderating role of tobacco co-use in the effects of cannabis on a large range of cognitive functions